imangareeboo/Austen_Adaptations/aboutproject.md

 Absolutely NOT.
 Cataloguing Adaptations of Austen is a daunting project because there are often a slew of adaptations published every year, and some are more accessible than others.
-> In truth, this is more easily described as: "An Evolving Catalogue of English-language Austen Adaptations*.
+> In truth, this is more easily described as: "An Evolving Catalogue of English-language Austen Adaptations".

 ### What Lies in the Future?